maranino/tiktok-collector/README.md

 Assuming you have Python 3 installed and it is available in your PATH.

-In your terminal (Powershell, Command Prompt, etc.) run the following command:
+In your terminal (Powershell, Bash, etc) run the following command:

-### Windows Users
+### Windows Users using Powershell
 Copy, paste, and run each line below in order.
 Each command needs to run separately.

 ```